JJepic706/Ducking-Scary-Privacy-Policy/PrivacyPolicy.md

 ## Into:

-QuackQuack is a game deved by Mainsoftworks.
+Ducking Scary - Mobile Edition is a game deved by Mainsoftworks.
-It's a simple clicker game that **DOES NOT** collect any data.
+It's a port of our hit PC game "Ducking Scary" from PC to mobile This game **Does Not** collect any data
 It does however use some personal data for some features.
 These things are disclosed below, any questions, please contact us (see details at bottom).